Zinggi/elm-2d-game/documentation.md

 which can be used to sample a texture (`texture2D(texture, vcoord);`)

 The `MakeUniformsFunc` allows you to pass along any additional uniforms you may need.
-This typically looks something like this:
+In practice, this might look something like this:

     makeUniforms {cameraProj, transform, time} =
         {cameraProj=cameraProj, transform=transform, time=time, myUniform=someVector}